Fort Ontario

 A large company of spirits reside here for a variety of reasons.

-Some may not know that they are dead!
+Some may not know that they are dead.

 DESCRIPTION

-Fort Ontario – the “Guardian of the Northern Frontier”
+Fort Ontario: “Guardian of the Northern Frontier”

-Tom and I visited this formidable historic stone fort in the summer of 2021.
-On the way to the entrance, we walked by the cemetery, the final marked resting place for seventy-seven men, women, and children.
+On the way to the entrance to Fort Ontario, we walked by the cemetery, the final marked resting place for seventy-seven men, women and children.
 Many more souls were buried in unmarked graves in the land around the fort.

 For added firepower, the bastions were pierced with loopholes for rifles to be used against attacking forces as well.